 As with any big city in Europe or around the world, you can spend as little as one day to get a quick whirlwind glimpse, a weekend in Rome for a city overview or you can stay weeks (or even months or years) and still have more to see!

 Personally, I think that 3 days in Rome is about the perfect amount of time, especially if it’s your first time in Rome.
 You can cram a lot into this time frame, see as many of the city’s top attractions as you’d like, but also still have time to soak up some of Rome’s ambiance.

-It’s also never a bad thing to have the perfect excuse to return for another dose of Rome, particularly given its central location with access to other places in the north or south of Italy. 😉
+It’s also never a bad thing to have the perfect excuse to return for another dose of Rome, particularly given its central location with access to other places in the south of Italy like Lecce or Monopoli. 😉

 How to Get from Fiumicino Airport to Rome